Estimated reading time: 19 minutes

 Here’s a practical itinerary to help you make the most of your Blue Mountains day trip from Sydney:

-• Option 3: Explore the charming town of Leura, with its gardens, boutiques, and antique shops
+- Option 3: Explore the charming town of Leura, Known for its gardens, boutiques, and antique shops

 Additional Tips for Your Visit